vps115/ChemicalSupplyChainEthereum/README.md

-# ChemicalSupplyChainEthereum
+# Hazardous Chemical Supply Chain (Solidity and Ethereum)
-Hazardous Chemical Supplychain using Ethereum and Solidity
+Hazardous Chemical Supply Chain using Ethereum and Solidity